Skip to main content

 Accelerator is an upcoming update designed to improve blockchain scalability.
 Its main features are:

-• Partial nodes: a node will be able to monitor specific shards of the blockchain instead of the entire set of shards.
+• Partial nodes: A node will be able to monitor specific shards of the blockchain instead of the entire set of shards.

-• Liteserver infrastructure: liteserver operators will be able to configure each LS to monitor a set of shards, and liteclients will select a suitable LS for each request.
+• Liteserver infrastructure: Liteserver operators will be able to configure each LS to monitor a set of shards, and lite-clients will select a suitable LS for each request.

-• Collator-validator separation: validators will only monitor masterchain, significantly reducing their load.
 Validator will use new collator nodes to collate new shard blocks.

-The accelerator update is currently partially implemented in testnet.
-Testnet nodes can be configured to monitor a subset of shards, and liteclients can be set up to such partial liteservers.
+Testnet nodes can be configured to monitor a subset of shards, and lite clients can be set up to such partial liteservers.

 Partial nodes

-Previously, each TON node had to download all shards of the blockchain, which limited scalability.
-That's why the primary feature of the update is enabling nodes to monitor only a subset of shards.
+Previously, each TON node was required to download all shards of the TON blockchain, which limited scalability.

-• Shards with prefix 0:2000000000000000
+• Shards with the prefix 0:2000000000000000

-• Shards with prefix 0:6000000000000000
+• Shards with the prefix 0:6000000000000000

-• Shards with prefix 0:a000000000000000
+• Shards with the prefix 0:a000000000000000

-• Shards with prefix 0:e000000000000000
+• Shards with the prefix 0:e000000000000000

-Nodes can only monitor a group of shards as a whole.
-For example, a node can monitor all shards with prefix 0:2000000000000000 but cannot monitor only 0:1000000000000000 without including 0:3000000000000000.
+Nodes can only monitor an entire group of shards at once.
+For instance, a node can choose to monitor all shards with the prefix 0:2000000000000000 but cannot selectively monitor just 0:1000000000000000 without also including 0:3000000000000000.

 Node configuration

-By default, a node monitors all shards.
-Disable this behavior by adding -M flag to validator-engine.
-A node with -M flag monitors only masterchain.
-To monitor basechain shards, use the --add-shard <wc:shard> flag.
-For example:
+• By default, a node monitors all shards.
+You can disable this behavior by adding the -M flag to the validator-engine.

 validator-engine ... -M --add-shard 0:2000000000000000 --add-shard 0:e000000000000000

-These flags configure the node to monitor all shards with prefixes 0:2000000000000000 and 0:e000000000000000.
-You can add these flags to an existing node or launch a new node with these flags.
+• These flags will configure the node to monitor all shards with the prefixes 0:2000000000000000 and 0:e000000000000000.
+You can either add these flags to an existing node or launch a new node with them included.

-Note 3: --add-shard 0:0800000000000000 adds the entire shard group with prefix 0:2000000000000000 because of monitor_min_split.
+3. The command --add-shard 0:0800000000000000 will add the entire shard group associated with the prefix 0:2000000000000000 due to the monitor_min_split configuration.

 Low-level configuration